 - Use a knife.
 Carefully carve strips from the zucchini, working until you reach the core.
 These zoodles will look more rustic and have a thicker bite than peeled zukes.

 - Use a grater.
-For a short, ricelike zucchini noodles, roughly shred the vegetable lengthwise against a box grater.
+For short, ricelike zucchini noodles, roughly shred the vegetable lengthwise against a box grater.
 Press away excess liquid.

 Test Kitchen tip: With all the above methods, be sure to omit the soft seeded core of the zucchini or your zoodles will end up soft and mushy.

 Add oil to a large nonstick skillet over medium-high heat.
 Throw in the zucchini noodles (with minced garlic if you want some flavor).
 Cook for about 1-2 minutes.
 Make sure that the zucchini only cooks slightly, to preserve its fresh, crunchy texture.
 As the zoodles cook, constantly toss them with a pair of tongs so they don’t overcook.
 When finished, sprinkle with salt.